cadia-lvl/samromur-mfa/README.md

 ## Segmentation checking

-At the end of the process - after the files had been align - a program will check if the segmentation had been a success for every speaker's audio file and will display the percentage of folders having an error.
+At the end of the process - after the files had been align - a program will check if the segmentation had been a success for every audio files and will display the percentage of audio files having an error.
-If some folders are empty, a folder containing the speaker's audio files and a file with the id of the "missing speakers" will be created.
-The programm will ask the user if it should be corrected.
-If the user wants to correct it, then it will align the "missing data" using the model created before.
+If a text file corresponding to an audio file doesn't exist, a folder containing the speaker's audio files and a file with the id of the "missing speakers" will be created.

 # License
 See the [LICENSE](LICENSE.txt)